Chart Color Schemes

 Caringbah South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Caringbah South's dwelling structures, as per the latest Census, were 76.7% houses and 23.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Caringbah South stood at 47.4%, with mortgaged dwellings at 40.8% and rented ones at 11.8%.
-The median monthly mortgage repayment was $3,380, higher than Sydney metro's average of $2,427.
-Weekly rent in Caringbah South was $730, compared to Sydney metro's $470.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Caringbah South's dwelling structures, as per the latest Census, consisted of 76.7% houses and 23.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Caringbah South was at 47.4%, with mortgaged dwellings at 40.8% and rented ones at 11.8%.
+The median monthly mortgage repayment in the area was $3,380, surpassing Sydney metro's average of $2,427.
+The median weekly rent figure was recorded as $730, compared to Sydney metro's $470.
+Nationally, Caringbah South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing